octane23/CASE-STUDY-1/README.md

 Ensure that hashes that are used to protect credentials or other resources are not leaked by the web server or database.
 There is typically no requirement for password hashes to be accessible to the web browser.

 ### CSRF <a name="subparagraph23"></a>
+Phase: Architecture and Design
+Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
+For example, use anti-CSRF packages such as the OWASP CSRFGuard.

+Phase: Implementation
+Ensure that your application is free of cross-site scripting issues, because most CSRF defenses can be bypassed using attacker-controlled script.

+Phase: Architecture and Design
+Generate a unique nonce for each form, place the nonce into the form, and verify the nonce upon receipt of the form.
+Be sure that the nonce is not predictable (CWE-330).
+Note that this can be bypassed using XSS.

+Identify especially dangerous operations.
+When the user performs a dangerous operation, send a separate confirmation request to ensure that the user intended to perform that operation.
+Note that this can be bypassed using XSS.

+Use the ESAPI Session Management control.
+This control includes a component for CSRF.

+Do not use the GET method for any request that triggers a state change.

+Phase: Implementation
+Check the HTTP Referer header to see if the request originated from an expected page.
+This could break legitimate functionality, because users or proxies may have disabled sending the Referer for privacy reasons.

 ### Secured Cookies <a name="subparagraph24"></a>
 Set the 'Lax' or 'Strict' options for the SameSite attribute of a sensitive cookie.
 This gives the browser specific instructions to use this cookie exclusively for requests from the same domain, which offers strong Defence in Depth against CSRF attacks.
 Cookies are also delivered for top-level cross-domain navigation via HTTP GET, HEAD, OPTIONS, and TRACE methods when the 'Lax' value is in use, but not for other HTTP methods that are more likely to result in state mutation side-effects.